bradlys/monochromatic-panda/README.md

 Download YouTube videos without pain.
 Inserts a dropdown button with links to directly download the current video from YouTube in multiple formats.
 Easily integrates with the UI and does not interfere or rely on third party resources.

 As of December 20th, 2015, Google removed the extension from their web store.
+Currently, this extension may not work for many videos as YouTube has updated its code related to a decryption algorithm.
+It is recommended you follow/watch/star this repo and I'll release fixes for the issues as I can.

 ## Usage